 In this study, there was a change in NRF2 expression after curcuminoid administration.
 Yamaguchi conducted a study in 2017 using mice subjected to 90 dB of noise for one hour daily for five days.
 Following an Auditory Brainstem Response (ABR) check, they found a progressive shift in the hearing threshold.
 Then, they administered curcumin orally for three days daily before and during noise exposure.
 They found that this significantly reduced hearing loss.
-Therefore, curcumin can prevent hearing loss caused by repeated noise exposure suggesting that it has preventative effect on NIHL sensorineural hearing loss (25).
+Therefore, curcumin can prevent hearing loss caused by repeated noise exposure suggesting that it has preventative effect on NIHL a and sensorineural hearing loss (25).
 This is similar to our work in which curcuminoids activated NRF2, as evidenced by the fact that after administering curcuminoids, NRF2 expression during IHC examination increased in groups 3, 4, 5 and 6.

-Other studies suggest that significantly administration can protect function morphology and cochlear paclitaxel-induced ototoxic mice using light DPOAE microscopy and to evaluate immunohistopathology, and functional changes in the auditory system.
-Curcumin is considered a dietary supplement derived from natural given sources to patients undergoing chemotherapy with paclitaxel (23).
+Other studies suggest that curcumin administration can significantly protect cochlear morphology and function in paclitaxel-induced ototoxic mice using light DPOAE microscopy and to evaluate immunohistopathology, and functional changes in the auditory system.
+Curcumin is considered a dietary supplement derived from natural given sources patients to undergoing chemotherapy with paclitaxel (23).